koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

 1. Generate a hosts.ini file that so ansible knows where to deploy things `sudo vi /etc/rocknsm/hosts.ini`

+  > NOTE: If not already done then log into every server that rock will be deployed to so that the key can be added to the ssh hosts file.

 1. Insert the following text.
 These will tell the script what to deploy and where
 ---
 ```